walterscarborough/LibSpacey/README.md

 ### Scripts

-Every platform that LibSpacey supports includes the following scripts:
+Every platform that LibSpacey supports includes the following scripts to help make it easier to work with multiple platforms, languages, and tools:

 | Name | Description |
 |---|---|